Updated July 14, 2023

 Introduction of Fixed Income Funds

 Fixed Income Funds are financial instruments or securities that give the investors a fixed income throughout the investment, and on maturity, the principal investment is repaid to the investors.

-Fixed income funds are investments that pay the investors a fixed income in interest or dividends until maturity.
+Fixed-income funds pay the investors a fixed income in interest or dividends until maturity.
 At maturity, the principal amount is repaid to investors along with the income component. (e.g.) Corporate bonds, Government and treasury bonds, Certificates of deposit, etc. Fixed income securities are issued to raise funds to manage corporate and government financial requirements.

 Fixed income securities are more suitable for conservative investors who want to secure their capital and earn income from the investment.
 Even moderate risk-tolerant investors choose to invest in fixed-income securities to some level to balance their risk and returns.
 They predominantly invest 50% in Equities and 50% in fixed-income securities.
 Risk is low in these investments, so comparatively, returns are also common, and the amount of income will also be known to the investors.

 Features of Fixed Income Funds

 - It is a low-risk investment and secures the capital of the investor.

 - It gives fixed, regular returns to the investors as interest or dividends.

 - It is more suitable for conservative investors who tend to avoid risk.
 It is more prevalent among retirement portfolios.

 - It reduces the risk in the portfolio of the investors who also invests in stocks.

 How do Fixed Income Funds Work?

-Fixed income funds are issued by the government, corporates, banks, financial instruments, etc. They are given to seek funds from investors, and in turn, they regularly pay to the investors in the form of interest or dividends.
+The government, corporates, banks, financial instruments, etc, issue fixed income funds.
+They are given to seek funds from investors, and in turn, they regularly pay to the investors in the form of interest or dividends.